solo-system/solo-system.github.io/documentation/faq.md

 the microphone).
 It'll pick up an IP address from your DHCP server and appear on the network as hostname: solo.
 I type "ssh solo -l amon".
 Once you are in, head for the "amon" directory and look around.
-All the code is open source, so if you have ideas, you can send improvements or submit patches.
+All the code is on github, so if you have ideas, you can send improvements or submit patches.

 Can I buy one?